-Be wary though: all publications are equal, but some are more equal than others.
-Orwellian dystopia aside, you need to be careful for quality control in grey literature.
+Be wary though: you need to be careful for quality control in grey literature.
 Precisely because these materials are not formally published and therefore subject to processes like peer review, there will be a huge variation in the quality within grey literature.
-You will therefore need to have your wits about you and make sure that you don’t take anything on face value; question any bold claims and always compare the grey literature to its more formal relative to see if they make sense as a whole.
-There’s a lot of value in using grey literature, but make sure it's never a substitute for the more academic literature.
+You will therefore need to have your wits about you and make sure that you don't take anything on face value; question any bold claims and always compare the grey literature to its more formal relative to see if they make sense as a whole.
+There's a lot of value in using grey literature, but make sure it's never a substitute for the more academic literature.

 Given its ephemeral nature, sadly there isn't a single place which indexes grey literature.
 Just as well really, as you might rightly accuse this guide of being unnecessary!
 There are however, lots of websites which index various forms of grey literature.
 Explore some of the options below.

-You could also do worse than an effective Google search (or your alternative search engine of choice).
-What’s this, a librarian recommending a Google search?
-No, we haven’t entered the first circle of hell (that’s Limbo for all you Dante fans); a decent online search really can be a good approach for grey literature.
-You would definitely want to make use of the Google Advanced Search, as that affords you a lot more control and complexity in your search.
-You could, for example, use Google initially to identify the websites of some relevant organisations or institutions, then use the Advanced Search to carry out a more specific search on those websites (with the ‘site or domain’ field).
+You could also do worse than an effective Google search (or your alternative search engine of choice): a decent online search really can be a good approach for grey literature.
+You would definitely want to make use of the advanced search as that affords you a lot more control and complexity in your search.
+You could, for example, use Google initially to identify the websites of some relevant organisations or institutions, then use the advanced search to carry out a more specific search on those websites (with the ‘site or domain’ field).

 Government reports or reports from academic organisations can often be found using Google Advanced Search.
 Try a domain filter for .edu or .ac.uk or limit to a specific file format; most reports are now published as PDFs, although you might find that some local government materials are made available as Word documents.